HugoPhibbs/MatX/docs_input/api/searchsort/argmax.rst

 argmax
 ======

-Returns both the maximum values and the indices of the maximum values across the input operator
+Returns the indices of the maximum values across the input operator

 .. doxygenfunction:: argmax(const InType &in, const int (&dims)[D])
 .. doxygenfunction:: argmax(const InType &in)